 In their hunt for a baby-killer, police raided a west-side home before dawn.
 A flash-bang grenade was used to disorient those inside.
 A SWAT team breaches the front door, where apparently, they encounter a man lying on the floor with an AR-15 style pistol in hand.

 "Neutralized" in this case means Driver was shot by the lead commando, Brandon Seed, a 21-year-veteran of the force who fired 15 times.
-No other officers on the Special Response Team squad fired a shot, according to investigators' notes.
+No other Special Response Team officers fired a shot, according to detectives' notes.

-Driver wasn't a suspect in the 5-year-old's murder, and wasn't even a person of interest.
-Driver just had the misfortune to be sleeping in the wrong place at the wrong time.
+Driver wasn't a suspect in the 5-year-old's murder and wasn't even a person of interest.
+He just had the misfortune to be sleeping in the wrong place at the wrong time.

 Police were seeking to interview a woman sleeping upstairs, who was taken in to custody, questioned and released.